Md-Talim/codecrafters-interpreter-go/README.md

 -   **Managing State:** Keeping track of the current environment, function type (for `return` statement validation), and scope resolution details required careful state management within the Resolver and Interpreter.
 -   **Debugging the Parser:** Recursive descent parsers can be tricky to debug.
 Print statements and a methodical approach were essential.
 The `AstPrinter` was invaluable.
 -   **Testing:** Writing small Lox test files for each feature and comparing the output against expected results was crucial for ensuring correctness.
+-   **Class and Inheritance Implementation:** Implementing object-oriented features required careful consideration of method binding, `this` resolution, and the `super` keyword.
+Managing the inheritance chain and method lookup was particularly challenging.
+-   **Memory Management:** With classes and instances, ensuring proper memory management and avoiding circular references became more important, especially when dealing with method closures and `this` binding.

 ## 🙏 Acknowledgments